 - Ten copies of the applicant’s college transcript.
 The ORIGINAL must be certified by the Registrar or other responsible university official.
 The remaining nine copies may be photocopies.
 If an applicant has attended more than one university, all transcripts must be submitted.

 The University deadline this year will be early September 2017; the national deadline is in early October.
 To apply for the Mitchell Scholarship, you must receive a university nomination.
-For more information, please contact Dr. Larry Carver, Director of Liberal Arts Honors and Humanities Programs, (512) 471-3458, CLA 2.104.
+For more information, please contact Dr. Douglas Bruster, Mody C. Boatright Regents Professor in American and English Literature Distinguished Teaching Professor.

 UT Austin Mitchell Scholars